 Eating Habits– Eating several meals per day with less time gap and smaller quantity may help, especially high-carbohydrate meals.
 Cold meals are often better than hot ones because they have less odor and are cool on the tummy.

-Avoid staying hungry – I remember one of my friend sipping sweet’n cold milk before leaving the bed in the morning and starting the day without nauseous feeling.
+Avoid staying hungry – I remember one of my friends sipping sweet’n cold milk before leaving the bed in the morning and starting the day without nauseous feeling.

 Sometimes, munching on biscuits about 20 minutes before getting up helps a lot.